 In about 30% to 71% of the population, there is the fourth scalene or minimum scalene, affecting the anterior tubercle of the transverse process of the seventh cervical vertebra, to insert itself on the first rib and the Sibson’s fascia posteriorly, which covers the pleural dome.
 The minimum scalene can be confused with the transverse pleural ligament.

 The scalene muscles derive from the myoblasts of the hypaxial portion of the cervical myotomes, together with the prevertebral muscles and the geniohyoid muscle in the seventh week of gestation of the embryo.
 The muscular formation pattern is controlled by the connective tissue in which myoblasts migrate.
-In the cervical area of the connective tissue differs from the somitic mesoderm.
+The cervical area of the connective tissue differs from the somitic mesoderm.

 Blood Supply and Lymphatics

 Its origin derives from and is recognized by the first portion of the subclavian artery, defined as a pre-scalene area.
 The thyrocervical trunk passes near the anterior scalene muscular district.
-It is directed upward, to divide into two terminal branches.
+It is directed upward to divide into two terminal branches.
 The first terminal branch or inferior thyroid artery carries blood nourishment to the anterior scalene muscle.
 The second terminal branch, known as the ascending or superficial cervical artery, directs the blood flow to medium scalene and posterior scalene.

 The venous trunk responsible for draining blood from the scalene muscles is the brachiocephalic venous trunk.
 The latter derives from a branch known as the vertebral vein.

 In the region of the cervical tract, there are about 300 lymphatic nodes.
 Those responsible for draining the lymph from the scalene muscles are always located in the back triangle of the neck.
-The drained lymph arrives in the jugular lymphatic trunks, which are found both right and left.
+The drained lymph arrives in the jugular lymphatic trunks found both right and left.
 Further, the right lymph will flow into the right lymphatic duct, while the lymph collected in the left portion will end in the thoracic duct.

 The scalene muscles are innervated by the anterior branches of the cervical spinal nerves from C3 to C8.
 Scalene muscles involve the cervical plexus and the brachial plexus; the collaboration between the two complexes is fundamental for the different functions of these muscles.
+There are variants in neuroanatomy surrounding the scalene, but these are rare.

 The deep muscles such as the rectus capitis anterior and lateralis, the cervical and brachial plexus innervate the capitis and longus colli muscles.
-It is extremely difficult not to meet a scalene problem without a dysfunction of other deep muscles of the neck; the inability to extend the head is synonymous of a general dysfunction of these muscles and scalene muscles.
+It is extremely difficult not to meet a scalene problem without dysfunction of other deep muscles of the neck; the inability to extend the head is synonymous with a general dysfunction of these muscles and scalene muscles.

 Scalene muscles, like any other anatomic district, possess various anatomical variables.

-The middle scalene muscle could involve in its insertion the transverse processes of the atlas cervical vertebra, leaning in its final path on the second thoracic rib.
+The middle scalene muscle could deviate in its insertion into the transverse processes of the atlas cervical vertebra, leaning in its final path on the second thoracic rib.
 In some scientific articles, an accessory middle scalene muscle is identified, which builds a bridge with the anterior scalene muscle.
 This anatomical variant could cause a symptomatic picture that refers to the thoracic outlet syndrome.

 The posterior scalene muscle could involve the cervical vertebrae from C3 to C7; some of its fibers can create a single muscle structure with the middle scalene or the first intercostal muscle.
 Its final insertion could touch the third thoracic rib.
 In some subjects, this muscle may be absent.
 The middle scalene could be perforated by branches of the brachial plexus, such as C7 and C8, which will terminate on the posterior scalene muscle.
 Some authors have found that posterior scalene muscle could have a double layer, with a ventral area and a dorsal portion.

 Thoracic outlet syndrome (TOS) occurs secondary to direct or indirect mechanical compression of the subclavian vessels and/or the brachial plexus between the clavicle, scalene muscles, and the first rib.
 The most common presenting clinical symptoms include fatigue, pain, and paresthesias affecting the upper extremity.
 Dynamic, postural-based symptoms can often make the diagnosis somewhat challenging.
-The latter occur secondary to neurovascular compression and when the upper extremity is brought to increasing levels of overhead elevation.
+The latter occurs secondary to neurovascular compression and when the upper extremity is brought to increasing levels of overhead elevation.
 TOS can be suspected in patients reporting the aforementioned symptoms, and further suggestions of TOS as a diagnosis include the presence of a cervical rib (0.5% of the population).

 There have been case reports of various forms of TOS occurring secondary to a hypertrophic anterior scalene muscle.
 In some cases, it is necessary to eliminate the scalene, either the anterior or middle (i.e., a scalenectomy) muscles.
 In the presence of abnormal muscle bundles that can compress the vascular-nervous brachial package, identified with ultrasound ("wedge-sickle sign"), the patient must undergo muscular resection.
 In certain situations when the pathology is secondary to the scalene muscle itself, symptoms can be acutely managed with type A botulinum toxin (botox) injections.
 These are also helpful in older patients that may need to delay surgery.
 In specific situations of spasmodic torticollis or cervical dystonia, botox injections can help mitigate symptoms as well.